enathu/jqmobile-android-holo-light-theme/README.md

-A JQuery Mobile theme inspired by Holo Light for Android 4.0
+A jQuery Mobile theme inspired by Holo Light for Android 4.0
 -------------------------------------------------------------

-This is my attempt to create a custom JQuery Mobile theme, that matches the Holo Light theme which make Android 4.0, an awesome ice cream sandwich. :)
+This is my attempt to create a custom jQuery Mobile theme, that matches the Holo Light theme which make Android 4.0, an awesome ice cream sandwich. :)

 The styles are based on [Android Design's Style Guide][android]